 - Classic Russian Kotleti (Meatballs) – Slavic ground chicken meat patties

 - Oatmeal Meatballs – Classic meatballs with oatmeal

-- In a large bowl, combine all the ingredients together.
+- In a large bowl, combine all the ingredients together except for the ketchup.
 Allow the mixture to rest for 10 minutes at room temperature to meld the flavors together.